hartwigmedical/hmftools/sage/README.md

   - Mitochondrial calling
   - An internal [alt specific base quality recalibration](#1-alt-specific-base-quality-recalibration) method

+## BAM Requirements
+BAM records that are flagged as unmapped, duplicateRead or secondary/supplementary are ignored.

+Optional NM tag (edit distance to the reference) is used in the quality calculation.
+More information about the tag available [here](https://samtools.github.io/hts-specs/SAMtags.pdf).

 ## Installation

 To install, download the latest compiled jar file from the [download links](#version-history-and-download-links).